 reversed polarity/push-pull can be mimicked by introducing a positive offset in one driver and an equal

 magnitude, negative offset in the other.
 Consideration of the nonlinear air compliance is always asymmetric.
+Both

-model a true push-pull woofer (first figure).
+true push-pull woofer (first figure).

 To demonstrate the effects nonlinear distortion a number of simulations were performed.
 These were all based